 3. The third step is to embrace physical and mental changes that will help you feel happier and more energised.
 Are you feeling stressed with work?
 Do you find it hard to get a good nights sleep?
 Do you have back pain, postural tension or headaches that stop you doing things you enjoy?
 Taking the time to learn wellbeing tools like diaphragmatic breathing, stretching and mindfulness meditation can make an enormous difference to how you handle daily stressors and how well you age.

 Mike Stephens was a busy Dad like many others.
 He has a fairly stressful and busy job.
-He has three kids, a wife and elderly parents who take a lot of his time and energy.
+He has three kids, a wife and elderly parents.
 He doesn’t get to see much of his friends apart from the odd dinner party or boys weekend away.
 He used to run when time permitted but often other commitments got in the way.
 He considered himself fairly fit and healthy though.

 After surgery, Mike had to start from scratch.
 His fitness was non existent and his ego had taken a bashing.
 There was a sense of shame around his body ‘letting him down’ at such a young age.

 Luckily, the local heart recovery programme he was on meant he connected with other men who he could talk to and who understood.

 He was forced to stop working for awhile and as he slowly regained some fitness, he started daily ‘chi’ walking in nature.
 This is like combining tai chi with walking – a style of moving meditation.